Greece Moments Greece Moments

 In the highlands of Ano Meria

-The little hamlet of San Michalis seems extinct.
-But among the numerous ruins, there are still two quaint taverns that cater to the explorers of the north of Syros.
+The little hamlet of San Michalis seems almost deserted.
+But among the numerous ruins, there are still two quaint taverns that cater to explorers of northern Syros.
 The taverns are open on weekends during the summer months.
-From up here, the sunset is magnificent and a perfect end to a long hike.
+From up here, the sunset is magnificent and makes for a perfect end to a long hike.
 A real Syros highlight that you should not miss.

 syros san michalis plakostroto tavern